bodywork-ml/bodywork-core/docs/quickstart.md

     master
 ```

-Which will run the workflow defined in the `master` branch of this GitHub repository, all within the `iris-classification` namespace.
+Which will run the workflow defined in the `master` branch of the project's remote GitHub repository, all within the `iris-classification` namespace.
 The logs from the workflow-controller and the containers nested within each constituent stage, will be streamed to the command-line to inform you on the precise state of the workflow, but you can also keep track of the current state of all k8s resources created by the workflow-controller in the `iris-classification` namespace, by using the kubectl CLI tool - e.g.,

 ```text
 kubectl -n iris-classification get all
 ```

-Once the workflow has completed, the ML scoring service deployed within your cluster can be tested from your local machine, by first of all running `kubectl proxy` in one shell, and then in a new shell use the `curl` tool as follows,
+Once the workflow has completed, the ML scoring service deployed within your cluster can be tested from your local machine, by first of all running `kubectl proxy` in one shell, and then in a new shell using the `curl` tool as follows,

 ```text
 curl http://localhost:8001/api/v1/namespaces/iris-classification/services/bodywork-ml-ops-project--stage-2-deploy-scoring-service/proxy/iris/v1/score \